toUpperCase78/real-racing-3-vehicles/README.md

 * `Service Time` : Required total servicing time (in minutes)
 * `Service Cost` : Required servicing cost (in R$)
 * `Is Available` : Indicates whether or not the vehicle is available for purchase in the game
-* `Has Exclusive Events` : Indicates whether or not the vehicle has its own exclusive events when fully upgraded
+* `Has Exclusive Events` : Indicates whether or not the vehicle has its own exclusive events to access when fully upgraded
 * `In Main Career`: Indicates whether or not the vehicle is involved in main career series
-* `In Season 1` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 1
-* `In Season 2` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 2
-* `In Season 3` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 3
+* `In Season 1/2/3/4` : Indicates whether or not the vehicle is involved in special events, limited-time series or bonus career series in all rounds of Season 1, 2, 3 and 4, respectively

 ## Additional Dataset